Mobile Internet Tips for In Motion Use

 While having a great cellular connection or a reliable Starlink connection is great when it's working without interruption, there isn't a single solution that works 100% all the time.

-This is where it becomes very important to have the redundancy of multiple connections to switch between.
-Or even better, being able to immediately failover to what ever connection is working the best right at that moment.
+This is where it becomes very important to have the redundancy of multiple connections.
+Or even better, to be able to immediately failover to whichever connection is working the best right at that moment.

 Redundancy of Options

-One of the best ways to accomplish this redundancy is to have a router that allows multiple sources of internet to be brought into the same local area network so your devices use whatever is working best at the moment.
+One of the best ways to accomplish this redundancy is to have a router that allows multiple internet sources to be brought into the same local area network so your devices use whatever is working best at the moment.

 While basic failover or load-balancing is a step in the right direction, it doesn't eliminate interruptions completely, especially for a voice or video call that demands a consistent connection.